Tony Iommi: Early life

 Iommi was born at Heathfield Road Maternity Hospital in Birmingham; he is the only child of Italian immigrants Sylvia Maria (née Valenti) from Palermo, Sicily, and Anthony Frank Iommi Sr. from Marche.
 Sylvia's family were vineyard owners in Italy.
 The family was Catholic, though they rarely attended Mass.
 Their family home in the Park Lane area of Aston also housed a shop which was a popular meeting place in the neighbourhood, with the living room doubling as the shop's stockroom.
 His mother ran the shop while his father was a carpenter by trade.

 Born and raised in Handsworth, Birmingham, Iommi attended Birchfield Road School, where future bandmate Ozzy Osbourne was also a pupil one year behind him.
 At age eight or nine, while being chased by another boy, Iommi fell and cut his upper lip.
 As a result, he gained the nickname "Scarface", which made him self-conscious, so he eventually grew his trademark moustache as a means of covering the scar.

-At about age 10, Iommi began working out and learned judo, karate, and later boxing as a means of protecting himself from the local gangs which congregated in his neighbourhood.
+At about age 10, Iommi began working out and learned judo, karate, and later boxing as a means of protecting himself from the local gangs that congregated in his neighbourhood.
 He envisioned a future as a bouncer in a nightclub.
 Iommi initially wanted to play the drums, but due to the excessive noise he chose the guitar instead as a teenager, after being inspired by the likes of Hank Marvin and the Shadows.
 After completing school, Iommi worked briefly as a plumber and later in a factory manufacturing rings.
 He stated that at one point he worked in a music store, but quit after being falsely accused of stealing.